Journey # 3: Who I Will Be?

 - Photos (just a few) showing you interacting at work sites, volunteering, service learning projects, or travel study experiences

 - anything that demonstrates your skills, knowledge, and experience

 Video Resumes are a way for job seeker’s to showcase their abilities beyond the capabilities of a traditional paper resume.
 It allows prospective employers to actually see and hear how you speak and present yourself.
 Recruiters see Video Resumes as a way to speed up the screening process.
 This means you must have a professional version and you should put some time and effort into creating your video resume.
 Here are some tips/tools/tricks.
 You can develop your Video Resume by logging onto the Online Career Center.

-When you complete your Video Resume you can send your project to a Career Advisement Team, a professor or advisor for feedback.
+When you complete your Video Resume you can send your project to a Career Consultant, a professor or advisor for feedback.

 Personal Website Resume